RedHatQE/rhsm-dbus-qe/README.md

 - a test is waken up once the right script is run
 - testing game is just about a flow of data - it is a sort of data mining
 - a testing game is split into independent design tasks:
-   - write user scenario
+   - to write user scenario
-   - send informations from the system into testware
+   - to send informations from the system into testware
    - let testware shake it's way and analyze the informations
-- this approach offers a new way to cooperate: reporters often send a bug with a short shell based scenario to reproduce a bug.
+- this approach offers a new way to cooperate - reporters often send a bug with a short shell based scenario to reproduce a bug.
-  Tester can reuse the shell scenario and it is necessary to extend it by signals emitting only.
+  A tester can reuse the shell scenario and it is necessary to extend it by signals emitting only.
 - two people can work together on one test
    - the first one can write user scenario and signals emitting
    - the second one can write test analysis